IdPv5 upgrade guide

 Back up your current system either by taking a snapshot of your physical/virtual machine before attempting any upgrade, and ideally clone your current production IdP, that you plan to upgrade, so you can carry out a test upgrade in an isolated test environment to address any issues for when you carry out the upgrade on your production IdP.

-Check idp-warn.log for any deprecations that need addressed.
+Check idp-warn.log for any deprecation warnings that need addressed.
 Restart the Shibboleth IdP service after any changes are made to any files.

 Download IdP install files